mems/calepin/Applications/Applications.md

 1. go to `about:config`
 2. accept harmful consequences warning
-3. search `network.negotiate-auth.trusted-uris` and update with value `example.com` to allow auto login on that domains
+3. search `network.negotiate-auth.trusted-uris` and update with value `.example.com` to allow auto login on that domains
-4. search `network.negotiate-auth.allow-non-fqdn` and set to `true` to allow non fully qualified domain names in the previous given list
+4. if required, search `network.negotiate-auth.allow-non-fqdn` and set to `true` to allow non fully qualified domain names in the previous given list

 For the list of trusted URIs, see: